Country superstar Tim McGraw comes to Mohegan Sun Arena in Wilkes-Barre on July 12

 Hours before the game, he announced his 2020 Here on Earth Tour, which includes a stop at the Mohegan Sun Arena at Casey Plaza in Wilkes-Barre Township on Sunday, July 12.

-Special guests Midland will join the entire tour, and Ingrid Andress will open the show on all dates.
+Special guests Midland and Ingrid Andress will open the show on all dates.
 Produced by Live Nation, the major tour will cross the country beginning in July and ending in September.
 McGraw will also join forces with reigning CMA Vocalist of the Year Luke Combs for two summer stadium shows in Philadelphia and Los Angeles.

 “Anyone who knows me knows how much I love to be outside in the summertime playing music.
 Everyone is there, sharing the moment, having fun, and letting loose,” McGraw said.
 “To be here on Earth in this moment, together, sharing our love for music and getting through all that life is throwing us – that’s what it’s all about.”